-When you're offered a "rate lock" from a lender, it means that you are guaranteed to keep a particular interest rate over a determined period while you work on the application process.
-This saves you from working through your whole application process and finding out at the end that your interest rate has risen higher.
+When you're offered a "rate lock" from the lender, it means that you are guaranteed to get a certain interest rate over a certain number of days while you work on your application process.
+This ensures that your interest rate can't rise during the application process.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer period typically costing more.
+Rate lock periods can vary in length, between fifteen to sixty days, with the longer period typically costing more.
 You can get a longer period for your lock, but in doing so, will probably have a higher rate than you would have with a shorter rate lock span of time

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.